 Pre- and post- interview communication

-The new token system via the supplemental application provides a mechanism for all applicants to demonstrate genuine interest in our program.
+The signal system provides a mechanism for all applicants to demonstrate genuine interest in our program.
 Because of this, we discourage informal communication expressing interest in our program including emails or calls from the applicant or an advocate on their behalf.
 Additionally, thank you notes or emails after interviews are not necessary and will not positively or negatively impact the resident selection process.
 If you have specific questions regarding our program, we first encourage you to explore our website where we have attempted to answer the most frequently asked questions.
 If questions remain, please reach out to our program coordinator, Jessica Braddock.

 Questions regarding Duke Dermatology Residency program should be directed to: